Regenerative Agriculture is a significant movement in agriculture, but what is it?

 As mentioned, there are many aspects to regenerative agriculture.
 Common to all is the improvement of soils.

-The improvement of soils is a founding principal of BioAg.
+The improvement of soils is a founding principle of BioAg.

 At BioAg we work with growers to; understand the status of their soils through the use of accredited soil and tissue tests, identify the issues present, recognise the planned grazing or cropping, and understand the available resources and a farmer’s appetite for change.